MaxHorstmann/maxhorstmann.github.io/_posts/2017-05-22-ci-dotnetcore-lambda.md

 Success!
 A little over a minute for a complete build & deployment isn't too bad if we keep in mind that this includes spinning up the build environment with our Docker image.
 Consecutive builds shortly after tend to be even faster if we happen to hit a build machine with a cached version of the Docker image - I've seen build times as fast as 22 seconds.

-Let's confirm that this really
+Let's quickly confirm that our Lambda function has really been updated:

 <img style="display:block;margin-left:auto;margin-right:auto" src="/images/lambda8.png"/>

+Yup!